-- Class attendance and participation is vital.
+- 1. Class attendance and participation is vital.
 This will account for 11% of you final grade.
-In order for me to track this, each day you will bring a written question (that you will then get answered in class) or a 1 paragraph reflection to class that you hand in to me at the end of class.
+In order to practice what I preach and provide constructivist learning, each day you will bring in one of three things: a) a written question (that you will then get answered in class), b) a 1 paragraph reflection on the topic or readings of the day, or c) the Topics for Self-Reflection or the Thought Questions Based on the Readings in the Teyber & McClure student handbook.
+You will hand this in each day at the end of class.
 In addition, there will be many practice exercises in class that you won't want to miss.
 These are direct ways to build your skills and prepare you for seeing clients. - 2.
-If you must miss a class, you will need to review the notes on the Moodle page for the day you missed and write a brief (1 2 page) reflection on what you missed. - 3.
+If you must miss a class, you will need to review the notes on the Moodle page for the day you missed and write a brief (1 2 pages) reflection on what you missed. - 3.
 Reflections paper.
 This will account for 14% of your grade.
 There are 7 questions to answer and each answer will receive a total of 2 points for clarity and completeness for a total of 14 points. - 4.
 Best Practices presentation & handouts.
 This will account for 50% of your final grade.
 There are 10 areas to address and each answer will receive a total of 5 points for clarity and completeness for a total of 50 points. - 5.
 Revisiting Reflections Paper.
 This will account for 25% of your final grade.
 Each of the 5 questions will receive 5 points for a total of 25 points.